Achraf-Elh22/whats-app/README.md

     - [x] Finish building verify process
     - [x] Pass the User to Stage 3
     - [x] Build the Stage 3 UI "Create Profile"
-    - [x] Build the overlayout to show the user his contact (ui)
+    - [x] Build the over layout to show the user his contact (ui)
     - [x] Protect the profile route and get the username, photo and description
     - [x] implement the functionality to upload profile image (multer)
     - [x] optimize the picture with (sharp)
     - [x] Save the User Information in Db and destroy session
     - [x] Send welcome email to the user via Email
-    - [x] Sign in the User using passportjs and protect the contact route
+    - [x] Sign in the User using passport js and protect the contact route
-    - [x] redirect the user every time accessing the signup process (/signup, /verify, /profile)
+    - [x] redirect the user every time accessing the sign up process (/sign up, /verify, /profile)
     - [x] implement the Create profile api with the UI
     - [x] implement flash in the UI
   - Login